ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 ## Creating a file system (optional)

-Follow these steps to create a file system on top of the newly mounted volume.
+Follow these steps to create a file system on the newly mounted volume.
 A file system is necessary for most applications to use the volume.
 Use `fdisk` for drives that are less than 2 TB and `parted` for a disk bigger than 2 TB.

 ### Using `fdisk`